The Nortel Networks UK Pension Plan (the Plan)

 If you wish to exercise any of these rights, please let us know using the contact details set out at the end of this notice.

 We will aim to respond to any request received from you within one month from your request.
 Access to your data will usually be provided free of charge, although in certain circumstances we may make a small charge where entitled to do so under the Data Protection Laws.

 Please note that we may be unable to delete or remove your data whilst we still need this to administer the Plan – see the section ‘How long do we keep information for?’ above.

 If you are not happy with the way in which your personal information is held or processed, please contact us using the details below.
 You also have the right to complain about data protection matters to the Information Commissioner’s Office (ICO).

 TheICOistheUK’sindependentbodysetuptoupholdinformationrights.
 Youcanfindoutmoreabout the ICO on its website (https://ico.org.uk/).
 The ICO can be contacted by calling 0303 123 1113.

 This privacy notice is current as at January 2022.

 We keep our privacy notice under regular review, and may change it at any time.
 We will tell you about any significant changes.

-If you have any queries about this privacy notice, or wish to exercise any of the rights above, please contact the Plan administrator, Willis Towers Watson, via telephone (01707 607601) or at the following address: PO Box 545 Redhill Surrey RH1 1YX
+If you have any queries about this privacy notice, or wish to exercise any of the rights above, please contact the Plan administrator, WTW, via telephone (01707 607601) or at the following address: PO Box 545 Redhill Surrey RH1 1YX

 If you have any other questions about the Plan, please contact the Trustee using the contact details below: